West 11

-West 11 is a 1963 British crime film directed by Michael Winner and starring Alfred Lynch, Kathleen Breck, Eric Portman, Diana Dors, and Kathleen Harrison.
-It is based on The Furnished Room (1961), Laura Del-Rivo's debut novel, which was adapted for the screen by Willis Hall and Keith Waterhouse.
-Set in west London, the title is taken from the postcode W11, and it was filmed on location in Notting Hill.
+West 11 (also known as West II and West Eleven) is a 1963 British crime film directed by Michael Winner and starring Alfred Lynch, Kathleen Breck, Eric Portman, Diana Dors, and Kathleen Harrison.
+It is based on Laura Del-Rivo's debut novel The Furnished Room (1961), adapted for the screen by Willis Hall and Keith Waterhouse.
+Set in west London, the title is taken from the postcode W11.

-In 2021 it was digitally restored and released on DVD.

 Plot

 In Notting Hill's jazz club, coffee bar and bedsit land of the early 1960s, Joe Beckett is a young unemployed misfit and drifter whose life takes a turn for the worse when he encounters Richard Dyce, an ex-army officer.
 Dyce persuades Beckett it will be in his interests to bump off Dyce's wealthy aunt for her money.
 Beckett travels to the old lady's house on the South coast, and prepares to murder her but loses his nerve and in a struggle, accidentally pushes her down a flight of stairs, killing her anyway.
 After a witness reports him, Beckett returns to his digs and finds the police waiting for him.
 Dyce denies all involvement and Beckett turns himself in.